pevangel42porto/pevangel42porto/README.md

-<p align="center">I have a passion for computer science and am fascinated by programming. <br><br> I have embarked on a new journey at 42 Porto with the goal of deepening and applying my knowledge. <br>I approach challenges with enthusiasm because <strong>I believe that with effort, dedication, and passion, obstacles can be overcome<strong>.</p>&nbsp;
+<p align="center">I have a passion for computer science and am fascinated by programming. <br> I have embarked on a new journey at 42 Porto with the goal of deepening and applying my knowledge. <br>I approach challenges with enthusiasm because <strong>I believe that with effort, dedication, and passion, obstacles can be overcome<strong>.</p>&nbsp;

  &nbsp;
  &nbsp;